 Thanks to the combined work of AIM and the Alzheimer's Association, the federal government has committed to a goal to prevent and effectively treat Alzheimer's disease by 2025.
 But achieving this goal requires a significant research commitment at the National Institutes of Health (NIH).

-AIM has worked with the Alzheimer’s Association to propel the U.S. government to rise to this challenge, resulting in nearly tripling Alzheimer’s research funding in just five years - including a historic $414 million increase for Alzheimer’s research at the NIH in 2018.
-Today, funding for Alzheimer’s and dementia related research at the National Institutes of Health (NIH) is $1.9 billion.
+AIM has worked with the Alzheimer's Association to propel the U.S. government to rise to this challenge, resulting in more than quadrupling Alzheimer's research funding since the passage of NAPA — including a historic $425 million increase for Alzheimer's research at the NIH for fiscal year 2019.
+Today, funding for Alzheimer's and dementia related research at the National Institutes of Health (NIH) is $2.3 billion.